cchiffersMSFT/TeamsDocs/FWExceptionList.md

 # Microsoft 365 URL Firewall List

-Here’s a handy list of URLs Windows-based MTRs access.
+Here’s a handy list of URLs Teams devices access.

-This list was captured using a Pi-hole, from the moment the MTR was turned on, registering with Intune and Azure AD, and signing in to Teams.
+This list was captured using a Pi-hole, from the moment the device was turned on, registering with Intune and Azure AD, and signing in to Teams.
 Making calls and joining a meeting are also included.
 My test device is also registered with the Teams Meeting Room Premium service.

 Note: The list only includes URLs and does not include IP addresses that are listed here: aka.ms/m365urls